 - Unrecognized: Customer does not recognize the charge on their bank or card statement.

-Managing Disputes
+Handle Disputes

 - Gather evidence: Collect proof such as order confirmations, delivery records, refund history, or customer communication.

-- Submit a response: For Subotiz Payments, respond directly in the Subotiz dashboard; for PayPal, continue case handling in the PayPal Resolution Center.
+- For PayPal, continue case handling in the PayPal Resolution Center.

 Dispute Record Fields

-Each dispute record in Subotiz includes:
+Each dispute record in Subotiz includes the following fields:

-- Payment channel: Subotiz Payments or PayPal.
+- Payment provider: Subotiz Payments or PayPal.

-- Payment method: e.g., credit card, PayPal.
+- Payment method: Such as credit card or PayPal.

 - Disputed amount: Value under dispute.